bfrancom/benfran.com/_posts/2022-12-09-github-actions-with-cdk.md

 I've been diving deep into AWS CDK recently, and started with [https://cdkworkshop.com/](https://cdkworkshop.com/)

 This is a good way to get your feet wet.
 I wanted to see how to manage the deployment with GitHub actions.
-Ended up with this:
+Ended up with this action:

 ```